 Anzac Day Schools' Awards

-The Department of Veterans' Affairs (DVA) is proud to host the Anzac Day Schools' Awards every year.
+The Department of Veterans' Affairs (DVA) is proud to host the Anzac Day Schools' Awards.

 This national competition recognises the work of students, teachers and schools to engage with veterans and honour Australia's wartime history.

-The theme for 2022 is Engaging with veterans: Stories of peacekeeping.
-This aligns with the 75th anniversary of Australian peacekeeping operations on 14 September.
+The theme for 2022 was Engaging with veterans: Stories of peacekeeping.
+This aligns with commemoration of the 75th anniversary of Australian peacekeeping operations in 2022.

 Find out about: